 Bear Hair Gap Trail is a 3.8 mile lightly trafficked loop trail located near Suches, Georgia and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.
 Dogs are also able to use this trail.

 Directions from Blairsville: Take US 19 and 129 south from Blairsville for 10 miles.
 Turn right into Vogel State Park.